mrfil/lesion-mapper/README.md

 Magnetic Resonance Functional Imaging Lab <mrfil.bioen.illinois.edu>
 University of Illinois at Urbana-Champaign <illinois.edu>

+Create the directory structure for each participant's data before running.
+  This can be achieved using file_structure.sh

 Use: lesion_mapper -in <FLAIR image> [options]

 Required parameters: